Will Kering and Hermes follow Louis Vuitton's lead on prices?

 PARIS, Feb 16 (Reuters) - When Gucci-owner Kering PRTP.PA and Hermes HRMS.PA report earnings this week, investors will be looking for signs that the big luxury fashion groups are confident that wealthy shoppers are willing to pay higher price tags for designer accessories.

-Rival Louis Vuitton LVMH.PA, the world's largest luxury label, said on Tuesday it would raise prices globally from Feb.
-16 due to higher manufacturing and transport costs - one of the first major luxury brands to do so this year.
+Rival Louis Vuitton LVMH.PA, the world's largest luxury label, raised its prices on Wednesday, citing higher manufacturing and transport costs - one of the first major luxury brands to do so this year.

+The LVMH-owned label increased prices worldwide by around 7% overall, and by around 8% for leather goods, analysts at Exane BNP Paribas said.
+The price of popular handbags like the Coussin, Neverfull and Capucines rose by 20-25%, the analysts said.

+The gap between the brand's prices in Europe and China -- where luxury goods from Europe tend to cost more -- remained relatively unchanged, at an average of 41% versus 40% previously, the analysts added.

 Pricing power could emerge as a key driver of revenue growth again in 2022 for the top tier of the fashion and leather goods industry, following a string of price hikes in 2021 and 2020.